nonnyesodo/nonnyesodo/README.md

 flutter developer
 -----------------

-i have been learning to code for over 6 months now .
+i have been learning to code for over 1+ year now .

 *   🌍  I'm based in nigeria
 *   ✉️  You can contact me at [nonnyesodo@gmail.com](mailto:nonnyesodo@gmail.com)